 The Japan Parliamentarians Federation for Population (JPFP) is a cross-party parliamentary league with a very long history, established in 1974.
 The main objective of JPFP's activities is to contribute to the realization of sustainable development by deepening international understanding of population issues and making concrete recommendations to national policies.
 JPFP emphasizes that population issues are closely related to fields such as poverty, education, health, women's empowerment, and the environment, and has been promoting international cooperation to address these challenges.
-Notably, JPFP played a significant role in the concept of "sustainable development."
-The establishment of the "World Commission on Environment and Development" (WCED), which was instrumental in forming the concept of "sustainable development" foundational to the SDGs, was proposed by members of JPFP through the Japanese government and established with Japan's contribution.
+Notably, JPFP played a significant role in the concept of "sustainable development" (WCED), which was instrumental in forming the concept of "sustainable development" foundational to the SDGs, was proposed by members of JPFP through the Japanese government and established with Japan's contribution.